How to use the entire asparagus from butt to tip – recipe - The Guardian

 1 bunch asparagus

-100g dark green leek tops
+100g dark green leek tops, finely sliced

 30g butter

-, or an other leafy green such as spinach or kale
+100g wild garlic, or an other leafy green such as spinach or kale

 200g cheese odds and ends (eg, goat’s cheese, cheddar and wensleydale), cut into small cubes